 This matters for one very simple reason: the only way to really connect with an audience is to understand who they are, what they care about, and what keeps them up at night.

-Data storytelling lies at the very heart of Airbnb’s marketing.
+Data storytelling lies at the very heart of Airbnb’s marketing campaigns.

 Its nuanced understanding of its audience and creative use of consumer data has made it one of the most iconic brands operating today and a star of content marketing.

-A lot of AirBnB’s content is about community and local hospitality, tapping into holidaymakers’ desires for more local, more personal travel experiences.
-To do this Airbnb tells two sort of data-driven stories: general and specific.
+A lot of Airbnb’s brand identity is about community and local hospitality, tapping into holidaymakers’ desires for more local, and more personal travel experiences.
+To do this, Airbnb’s content marketing tells two sorts of data-driven stories: general and specific.

-Data science makes this possible, finding ways to engage with users that really matter to them.
+Data science makes this possible by finding ways to engage with users that really matter to them.

 Think of data as the voice of AirBnB customers.